Luke Strnad, M.D. (he/him/his)

 Dr. Luke Strnad (he/him/his), completed medical school at Loma Linda University School of Medicine before switching coasts to Boston for his internal medicine residency and chief residency at the Beth Israel Deaconess Department of Medicine (BIDMC) where he became board certified in internal medicine.
 He traveled back west for his infectious disease fellowship at the University of California San Francisco (UCSF) where he was a chief fellow.
 He joined the OHSU infectious diseases faculty in 2016 where he is board certified in infectious diseases.
 He has a secondary faculty appointment in the OHSU/PSU School of Public Health in Epidemiology Programs.

-Dr. Strnad is on the clinician educator faculty pathway within the School of Medicine and spends time teaching in the medical school, Internal Medicine residency, and Infectious Disease fellowship programs as well as the affiliated OHSU/PSU School of Public Health (SPH).
-Dr. Strnad is the Associate Program Director for the Infectious Diseases Fellowship Program as well as the director of the infectious diseases fellowship's HIV curriculum and mycobacterial disease curriculum.
-In the SPH he serves on the admission committee for Epidemiology Programs, faculty reviewer for the MPH epidemiology trainees Integrative Projects and academic mentor for MPH and PhD students.
-At a national level he is a member of the IDSA Mentorship & Recruitment Subcommittee and a member of the IDSA’s Medical Education Community of Practice where he currently co-directs the IDWeek Medical Education Faculty Coaching Program.
+Dr. Strnad is on the clinician educator faculty pathway within the School of Medicine where he educationally works with multiple learner groups and is the Associate Program Director for the Infectious Diseases Fellowship Program.
+As part of his educational leadership work, he serves as the Director of Faculty Development in the Division of Infectious Diseases.
+In the School of Public Health, he serves on the admission committee for Epidemiology Programs and academic mentor for MPH and PhD students.
+At a national level he is a member of the IDSA Mentorship & Recruitment Subcommittee and a member of the IDSA’s Medical Education Community of Practice.
 He was recognized for these efforts with a junior faculty teaching award from the Internal Medicine residency in 2017.

-Dr. Strnad has specific clinical, academic, and leadership focuses in mycobacterial infections, bloodstream infections including Staphylococcus aureus bacteremia and infective endocarditis and infections in populations with active substance use.
+Dr. Strnad has specific clinical and focuses on mycobacterial infections, particularly tuberculosis, bloodstream infections including Staphylococcus aureus bacteremia and infective endocarditis, and infections in populations with active substance use.

-• He currently does clinical TB work in conjunction with the Oregon State TB Program and non-tuberculous mycobacterial (NTM) clinical, educational and academic work at OHSU in collaboration with Dr. Kevin Winthrop, Dr. Cara Varley and the Center For Infectious Disease Studies - OHSU-PSU School of Public Health (ohsu-psu-sph.org where he is a Co-PI on numerous studies regarding NTM disease.
+• He currently does clinical TB work in conjunction with the Oregon State TB Program and non-tuberculous mycobacterial (NTM) clinical, educational and academic work at OHSU in collaboration with Dr. Kevin Winthrop, Dr. Cara Varley and the Center For Infectious Disease Studies - OHSU-PSU School of Public Health (ohsu-psu-sph.org where he is a Co-PI on multiple studies.

-• He currently oversees a clinical cohort and quality improvement projects regarding Staph aureus bacteremia and is currently a member of the IDSA/ESCMID Clinical Practice Guidelines for Staphylococcus Aureus Bacteremia.
+• He oversees a clinical cohort and quality improvement projects regarding Staph aureus bacteremia and is a member of the IDSA/ESCMID Clinical Practice Guidelines for Staphylococcus Aureus Bacteremia.

-• He is the Director of Quality Improvement for the Division of Infectious Diseases and as part of that role serves as the ID representative to the leadership team for OHSU’s Multidisciplinary Endocarditis (MEND) Conference Program.
+• He is one of the two ID representative to the leadership team as well as co-chair of OHSU’s Multidisciplinary Endocarditis (MEND) Conference Program.

 • He is also involved collaborative work with OHSU's Addiction Medicine Program (IMPACT) designing and evaluating different models of care for patients with active substance use disorders and concomitant bacterial infections including the OPTIONS-DC model.